 From 1999 until 2003 the head office of the Association was based in London, where it shared its premises with the Berne Union, an export credit and investment insurance association.
 In 2003 the Association moved its Secretariat to Amsterdam.
 Since its inception, the Association has been managed by a Secretary or Executive Director:

 1936 – 1974 Hans Karrer

 1974 – 1987 Robert Karrer

 1987 – 2001 Klaus Oppenheimer

 2001 – 2021 Robert Nijhout

 Over the years ICISA has changed together with the industry it represents.
 After a long period where players focused on developing their national markets, the opening of national economies lead to consolidation as well as expansion into new markets.
 These changes and the emergence of global players have had a profound effect on the Association’s focus and how it operates.
 An increased interest from an external audience in our industry over the past years has given trade credit insurance and surety more prominence than ever before.

 Following ICISA’s intensified advocacy activities international supervisory and regulatory bodies now seek ICISA’s views on topics such as Solvency II, accounting standards and government involvement in the sector.
 Today, more than ever before, ICISA’s committees and working groups are the engine of the Association.
 This is where industry concerns are reviewed, problems highlighted and issues discussed in order to represent the members interests towards the identified advocacy target organisations.

-The Management Committee further consists of six members: Argo Surety, Axis Capital, CHUBB, Credendo, Hannover Re and Liberty Mutual.
+The Management Committee further consists of seven members: Atradius, Axis Capital, Coface, Hannover Re, Liberty Mutual, SGI and Tryg Garanti.

 Chair of the Asia Committee